Service quality for businesses

-In 2017, there were around 5.7 million SMEs (under 249 employees).
-This accounts for over 99% of all businesses in the UK.
-Of these, around 5.4 million were micro-businesses (less than 10 employees).
+At the start of 2021, there were around 5.5 million SMEs (under 249 employees).
+This accounts for 99% of all businesses in the UK.

 SMEs are vital to the success of the UK economy, and communications services are of key importance for such businesses.